Tennis-Nadal digs deep like Real Madrid to advance | Sports-Games

 Tennis-Nadal digs deep like Real Madrid to advance

+A very important victory saving match points, that (gives me) confidence to keep going," Nadal added.
+"I need matches and I need days like today to be fit."
+Nadal will play either his compatriot Carlos Alcaraz or Briton Cameron Norrie in the next round.
+Earlier, defending champion Alexander Zverev moved into the quarter-finals after Lorenzo Musetti was forced to retire due to a thigh injury when he was down 6-3 1-0.

-Rafa Nadal saved four match points to beat Belgian David Goffin 6-3 5-7 7-6(9) in an enthralling match on Thursday and move into the Madrid Open quarter-finals.
+Rafa Nadal saved four match points to beat Belgian David Goffin 6-3 5-7 7-6(9) in an absorbing match on Thursday and move into the Madrid Open quarter-finals.

 Uncharacteristic errors and double faults from third seed Nadal allowed Goffin to break first and go 3-2 up in the opening set but the Spaniard quickly broke back twice to serve out the set, sealing it with a venomous crosscourt forehand winner.
 Nadal's stroke-making became more confident in the second set as he used every corner of the court to pepper winners past Goffin, who had no answer and constantly looked up to the heavens in despair.